-A regularly enrolled undergraduate student wishing to attend another institution for one term, with the intention of returning to Valdosta State University, will be considered a "transient" student at the other school.
+A currently enrolled undergraduate student wishing to attend another institution for one term, with the intention of returning to Valdosta State University, will be considered a "transient" student at the other school.
 The following procedure must be followed to obtain "transient" status:

-- 1. A transient request form must be obtained from the student's major department or the Registrar's Office. - 2.
-The form must be approved by the student's advisor, who must also approve specific courses to be taken as a transient student. - 3.
-The form must be submitted to the Admissions Office for evaluation of proposed transient course. - 4.
-All holds (such as traffic fines, library fines, etc.) must be cleared with the appropriate office before a transient request can be processed. - 5.
-The completed transient request form must be sumitted to the Registrar's Office for processing. - 6.
-Students should contact the school they are planning to attend to inquire about admission requirements. - 7.
-Students must request an official transcript from the other institution for transfer credit evaluation by the VSU Admissions Office.
+- 1. A transient request form must be completed in the Registrar's Office.
+The form is available online on the Registrar's website. - 2.
+Once the online form is submitted, it must be approved by the student's advisor, who must also approve specific courses to be taken as a transient student. - 3.
+The form must be returned to the Registrar's Office for evaluation of proposed transient course(s) and for sending the approval letter to the requested institution(s). - 4.
+Students should contact the school they are planning to attend to inquire about admission requirements. - 5.
+Students must request an official transcript from the other institution for transfer credit evaluation by the Office of the Registrar.

 Credit will not be accepted and posted to the Valdosta State University record until an official transcript has been received from the other institution, and all transfer credit requirements have been met as specified in the current VSU Catalog.
 Transfer credit applied to degree requirements may be used to satisfy hours but will not be calculated into the student's VSU cumulative grade point average requirements for graduation.
-Credit is not acceptable in transfer for students who are on academic suspension at Valdosta State University without their VSU Dean's prior approval.
 Valdosta State University accepts a maximum of 90 total semester hours in transfer.
 Of the 40 semester hours immediately preceding graduation, at least 30 must be taken in residence at VSU.
 Any student admitted to the University for the final year must be in residence for two semesters and must complete in this time at least 30 semester hours in residence, including 21 hours of senior college work in the major.
 Students who have not attended Valdosta State University for over one year must apply for readmission and must satisfy degree requirements as specified in the VSU Catalog current at the time of reapplication.